borboletinha/Tender-Insult-Telegram-bot/README.md

-The simple Telegram bot - not very diverse, but gently insulting a user.
+The plain one: not very diverse, but gently insulting a user.